ATARI VCS/2600 FAQ

 A: The range is 2K, 4K, 8K, 16K, 32K (Fatal Run), and 64K (32-in-1 and Mega Boy).
 Games using 8K or more require a programming technique called bank-switching.
-Bank switching increases the amount of a system's usable memory beyond the amount directly addressable by the processor.
-In the case of the VCS/2600, the system's inherent limit is 4K.
+Bank-switching increases the amount of a system's usable memory beyond the amount directly addressable by the processor.
+In the case of the VCS/2600, the system's inherent cartridge ROM limit is 4K.
 Most companies that developed games being 8K or larger devised their own method of bank-switching.

-A few companies (Activision, Atari, CBS Electronics, Mattel, and NAP) developed special RAM chips or "SuperChips" for certain games.
+A few companies (Activision, Atari, CBS Electronics, CommaVid, Mattel, and U.S. Games) developed special RAM chips or "SuperChips" for certain games.

-Activision also released one game with a special chip called the Display Processor Chip, or DPC.
+Activision called theirs the Display Processor Chip, or DPC.
 It was named after the person who developed it - David Patrick Crane (patent 4,644,495).
 According to Crane,

 Atari called theirs SARA and used them in the following games:

-CBS Electronics called theirs RAM Plus, and used them in Omega Race and Tunnel Runner (Wings was to be the 3rd).
+CBS Electronics called theirs RAM Plus, and it added 12K of ROM and 256 bytes of RAM.
+It was used in Omega Race and Tunnel Runner (Wings was to be the 3rd).

 A: Controller port pinout: